-A Process Verified Program administered by the National Institute of Antimicrobial Resistance Research and Education and verified by the USDA Agricultural Marketing Service.
+A Process Verified Program administered by the National Institute of Antimicrobial Resistance Research and Education (NIAMRRE) and verified by the USDA Agricultural Marketing Service (AMS).
 This program focuses on five core areas: disease prevention, veterinary care, responsible antibiotic use, animal welfare, and environmental impact.
 Currently, standards are only available for chickens and turkeys.
 This program has not developed its own comprehensive animal welfare standards-rather, it requires the development of an animal welfare program that meets the criteria of other program standards, including those developed by and for the industry.
 Producers can become One Health Certified so long as they comply with guidelines developed by the National Chicken Council or the National Turkey Federation, which allow for extreme confinement and do not require access to the outdoors or environmental enrichments.
-In 2023, the National Advertising Division (NAD) of the Better Business Bureau National Programs found that One Health Certified's general animal welfare claims convey a message that certified products have met higher animal welfare standards compared to the rest of the industry.
-In the absence of evidence that OHC's standards are superior, NAD recommended the claims be discontinued.
-OHC appealed the decision, but the National Advertising Review Board agreed with NAD that the claims should be discontinued.